Latin declension: Order of cases

 This order was based on the order used by earlier Greek grammarians, with the addition of the ablative, which does not exist in Greek.
 The names of the cases also were mostly translated from the Greek terms, such as accusativus from the Greek αἰτῐᾱτῐκή.

-The traditional order was formerly used in England, for example in The School and University Eton Latin Grammar (1861). and it is also still used in Germany and most European countries.
-Gildersleeve and Lodge's Latin Grammar of 1895, also follows this order.
-More recent American grammars, such as Allen and Greenough's New Latin Grammar (1903) and Wheelock's Latin (first published in 1956), use this order but with the vocative at the end.
+This traditional order was formerly used in England, such as in The School and University Eton Latin Grammar (1861).
+That order is still followed in most other European countries.
+Gildersleeve and Lodge's Latin Grammar (1895) also follow this order.
+More recent Latin grammars published in the United States, such as Allen and Greenough's New Latin Grammar (1903) and Wheelock's Latin (first published in 1956) follow this order except they list the vocative last.

-However, in Britain and countries influenced by Britain, the Latin cases are usually given in the following order: nominative, vocative, accusative, genitive, dative, ablative.
-This order was first introduced in Benjamin Hall Kennedy's Latin Primer (1866), with the aim of making tables of declensions easier to recite and memorise (the first three and the last two cases having identical forms in several declensions).
+However, in Britain and countries influenced by Britain other than the United States, the Latin cases are usually given in the following order: nominative, vocative, accusative, genitive, dative, ablative.
+This order was introduced in Benjamin Hall Kennedy's Latin Primer (1866), with the aim of making tables of declensions easier to recite and memorise (the first three and the last two cases having identical forms in several declensions).
 It is also used in France and Belgium.
+In Rosa (1962), a song in French by the Belgian singer Jacques Brel, Brel sings the declension of "rosa" as rosa, rosa, rosam, following the British order of cases.